 Because it’s nice to revisit the classics.

 This is my new favorite pizza crust recipe.
 Mix the dough by hand in one bowl, let it relax for a while, then bake.
 Chewy with a crisp outer edge, this crust holds its weight when it comes to toppings.
+Serve with kale chips for a touch of greenery.
 And for dessert?
 I’m thinking brownies.

 While the dough takes a rest, listen to Rufus Wainwright sing New York State of Mind from the Kennedy Center Honors.
 Beautiful and timeless.
 Kind of like pizza.